howdyai/botkit/packages/docs/advanced.md

 * Reorganize some related projects into a monorepo
 * Inherit much goodness from [Bot Framework SDK](https://github.com/microsoft/botbuilder-js)
 * Provide a way for bots to be extended with plugins and modular features, and for those plugins to provide a consistent interface to administrators

+## What's different between 0.7 and 4.0?

+The [changelog](https://github.com/howdyai/botkit/blob/master/changelog.md) has lots of details on the new features.

+In addition, here are some notes on the major changes:

+* All of the major features now uses promises and the async/await pattern.
+Goodbye, nested callbacks!
+* Everything has been rebuilt using Typescript classes.
+If you want types, you got 'em!
+* The dialog system has been rearchitected to solve some long term issues - but much of the familiar syntax has been retained.
+* The core Botkit library now contains just the platform-independent APIs for building bot features.
+Platform adapters are now separate modules.
+* Botkit is now inherits core classes from [Bot Framework SDK](https://github.com/microsoft/botframework-sdk#readme) and as a result gains compatibility with all of the tools from Bot Framework - in particular [dialogs](https://npmjs.com/package/botbuilder-dialogs) and [Bot Framework Emulator](https://aka.ms/botframework-emulator)
+* Botkit no longer provides a generic "storage" layer.
+Developers will need to build their own or use a hybrid approach (see below.)

 ## How to upgrade from 0.7 to 4.0